Xavilien/automatic-grading/README.md

 # Automatic Grading of Online Formative Assessments using Bidirectional Neural Networks and Attention Mechanism
+### Description
 Source code for a project on the automatic grading of online formative assessments

 ### Overview of Source Code files
-_processing.py_: clean and process the training dataset as well as the word embeddings
+_processing.py_: clean and process the training dataset as well as the word embeddings.
+Saves arrays so that they do not have to be regenerated each time.

 _initialisation.py_: generate the hyperparameters for all the models we want to train